chapel-lang/chapel/doc/rst/technotes/libraries.rst

 prior to any Chapel library function calls.

 Also unlike the C case, the clean up function is called ``chpl_cleanup()``.
-This function will still need to be called after all the Chapel library function calls are finished.
+This function will still need to be called after all the Chapel library function calls are finished, unless you have imported the output directory as a package using the :ref:`Python_Init_File`.

 For example: